ros2/rosbag2/docs/design/rosbag2_record_replay_action.md

 ## Context

-This design describe how to implement this feature based on current architecture and how to extend current command parameter.
+This design describes how to implement this feature based on current architecture and how to extend current command parameter.

 ## How to record action message